callstack/repack/CONTRIBUTING.md

 When adding new features, fixes or doing any changes to public API, behavior or logic is required to create a changeset explaining what has been modified.

-Once code changes are done, run `yarn changeset add` and follow the CLI instructions to write a changeset.
+Once code changes are done, run `pnpm changeset add` and follow the CLI instructions to write a changeset.

 You can learn more about changesets here: https://github.com/changesets/changesets